malcprentice/malcprentice.github.io/Resources-TOEFLIntegratedSpeaking.md

 ## Q3 RLS Lecture
 ### Overview and General Tips

-* 45s to read 75-100 word reading defining an academic idea
+* 45s to read 80-110 word reading defining an academic idea
 * 60-90 second lecture with examples and details
 * 30s to prepare, 60s to speak.
 * Explain the term, then explain how lecture illustrates concept
 * Practice by listening to TED talks!
+* Example content
+	* General principle in reading, specific example in listening
+	* Problem in reading, outcome of attempted solution in listening
+* DO NOT
+	* Summarise everything.
+ANswer the question.
+### Materials
+* Official guide p173 has worked example

 ### Suggested Example Arrangement (Make your own)